Brewing a Nut Brown All Grain Ale: A Recipe and All You Need To Know.

 Darker-kilned malts add dryness, while crystal malts add sweetness.

-Aim for a bitterness-to-starting gravity ratio of 0.4-0.6 for a good result.
+Aim for a good result and a bitterness-to-starting gravity ratio of 0.4-0.6.

 Add most of the hops at 60 minutes and a small amount near the end of the boil for flavor.